 - 5 tablespoons all-purpose flour, divided

 - 2 pounds thin-sliced boneless skinless chicken breasts, see recipe Notes

 - 2 to 3 tablespoons olive oil, or as needed

 - ½ cup diced onion, yellow or white

 - 1 teaspoon minced garlic

 - Cook pasta according to package directions.
 Drain well.

-- Meanwhile, in a small bowl combine basil, garlic powder, rosemary, salt and pepper and set aside.
-Place 3 tablespoons flour in a shallow dish and add 1 heaping tablespoon of the seasoning mixture.
+- Meanwhile, in a small bowl combine the basil, garlic powder, rosemary, salt and pepper and set aside.
+Place 3 tablespoons of flour in a shallow dish and add 1 tablespoon of the seasoning mixture.
 Reserve the remaining seasoning mixture for later.

-- Coat the bottom of a large skillet with olive oil and place over medium high heat.
-Lightly coat chicken in seasoned flour, shaking off excess, and add to pan.
-Cook for about 2 to 3 minutes per side, or until golden brown and cooked through.
+- Coat the bottom of a large skillet with olive oil and place over MEDIUM-HIGH heat.
+Lightly dredge the chicken in the seasoned flour, shaking off the excess, and add it to the pan.
+Cook for about 3 to 4 minutes per side, or until golden brown and cooked through.
 Cook in batches if necessary.
-Remove chicken from skillet and keep warm.
+Remove the chicken from the skillet and keep warm.
 Discard any remaining seasoned flour mixture.

-- Serve chicken and pan sauce over pasta.
+- Serve the chicken and creamy tomato sauce over pasta.
 Garnish individual servings with Parmesan cheese, if desired.